jgraichen/docker-plugin-cinder/README.md

 * Block Storage API v3
 * Compute API v2
-* KVM w/ virtio
+* KVM w/ virtio or SCSI disks

-## Setup
+## Install

+Download binary or package from the latest release.
+The packages include a systemd service and socket file, as well as sample config file.

+### Configuration

-Provide configuration for the plugin:
+Provide configuration at `/etc/docker/cinder.json` for the plugin:

 ```json
 {